 I shoot all manual in the camera and flash for a better control and I use Aperture priority with auto ISO when I need to be fast and don’t need flash at all.
 To have quick access to my flashes I use the Spider Camera Holster clip .

 The air blower is just for a quick dust remove.
-I get sensor cleaning and lens calibration for my gear once a year.
+I get sensor cleaning and lens calibration (see guide) for my gear once a year.